-- 8. Change the default password when prompted.
-For information, see ASMI authority levels. - 9.
-Choose from the following options: - If you plan to connect your PC or notebook to your network, continue with step 10. - If you do not plan to connect your PC or notebook to your network, continue with step 11. - 10.
-If you plan to connect your PC or notebook to your network, complete the following steps: - a.
+- 7. When the Login display appears, enter admin for the user ID and password. - 8.
+Change the default password when prompted. - 9.
+Choose from the following options: - If you plan to connect your service processor to your network, continue with step 10. - If you do not plan to connect your service processor to your network, continue with step 14 on page 5. - 10.
+If you plan to connect your service processor to your network, complete the following steps: - a.
 From the navigation area, expand Network Services. - b.
 Click Network Configuration. - c.
-If your PC or notebook is connected to HMC1, fill in the section labeled Network interface eth0.
-If your PC or notebook is connected to HMC2, fill in the section labeled Network interface eth1.
-Ensure that the following fields are filled in correctly.
+From the Network Configuration display, select IPv4 or IPv6, and click Continue. - 11.
+If you selected IPv4, use Table 2, and if you selected IPv6, use Table 3 on page 5 to complete the appropriate fields. - If your PC or notebook is connected to HMC1, complete the section labeled Network interface - If your PC or notebook is connected to HMC2, complete the section labeled Network interface eth1.

+Ensure that the fields are completed correctly.